 - Contact staff about any concerns that arise during the course of the mentor relationship, as soon as they arise.

-- About one and a half hours per week during the calendar year in a small group or one-on-one setting, with additional contacts as appropriate
+- Mentors meet with mentees about one and a half hours per week in a small groupm,with additional contacts as appropriate including family nights, fairs and culmination events

-- Select four references and let them know that they will be receiving a questionnaire from CSU Extension and ask them to fill it out quickly.
+- Select four references and let them know that they will be receiving a questionnaire from CSU Extension Colorado 4-H and ask them to fill it out quickly.

-Email Holley Petrick, 4-H Mentor Coordinator, at firstname.lastname@example.org, if you have any questions or would like more information.
+Email or call Lisa Stavig, 4-H National Mentoring Program, Youth and Families with Promise Coordinator, at email@example.com or 303-271-6620 if you have any questions or would like more information.

 This material is based upon work supported by the Office of Juvenile Justice and Delinquency Prevention, Award Number 2013-JU-FX-0022.